Alligators eat lots of things. These prehistoric artifacts were an unusual snack – KION546

 Geologist James Starnes looked at photos of the artifacts and was able to tell quite a bit about their history, based on his research of Native American artifacts found in the Mississippi Delta.
 Starnes is the director of surface geology and surface mapping for the Mississippi Department of Environmental Quality.

-He described the objects as a plummet, which is a tear-shaped metal object of unknown use, and an “atlatl dart point,” which is a spear or dart used for hunting, Starnes said.
+He described the objects as a plummet, which is a tear-shaped metallic object of unknown use, and an “atlatl dart point,” which is a spear or dart used for hunting, Starnes said.

 “We’ve had Native American inhabitants in North America, especially Mississippi, going back probably 12,000-plus years,” he said.
 “This technology was the technology that they would have brought with them.”